 What To Do If You Feel Hot At Night

-For some of us, even 60 degrees can be sweltering, especially once you add in the warmth from your mattress, bedclothes and any sheets that you use.
-Overheating at night is particularly common for overweight people because of the extra fat acts as insulation.
+For some of us, even 60 degrees can be sweltering, especially once you add in the warmth from your mattress, bedclothes, and any sheets that you use.
+Overheating at night is particularly common for overweight people because the extra fat acts as insulation.

 Spread Your Limbs Out

-The position that you sleep in can have a significant impact not only on your body but also your internal temperature.
-Keeping your limbs by your side or curling up in the fetal position will prevent air flow around your body and insulates more of that heat in between your limbs.
+The position that you sleep in can have a significant impact not only on your body but also on your internal temperature.
+Keeping your limbs by your side or curling up in the fetal position will prevent airflow around your body and insulates more of that heat in between your limbs.

 Choose The Right Mattress

 The type of mattress that you use can have a severe effect on how warm you feel at night.
 Specific materials not only hold more heat than others, but the flexibility of the surface can sometimes promote heat gain.

 For hot sleepers, foam mattresses are the worst, particularly memory foam which contours to your body and therefore maximizes the amount of contact between your body and the surface.
 This contact allows for higher heat transfer and also prevents air from flowing around your body where it can draw heat away from you.